Meet the Team

 Executive Director

 Aleshia’s passion comes from knowing first-hand the impact youth arts can have on a young person’s life, their sense of belonging, self-esteem and love of life-long learning.
-When she’s not running a circus, Aleshia is the frontwoman of local original alternative rock band, Second Sun, and is currently busy recording the band’s third album.
-She is also the mum of an active two-year-old, soon to be a Warehouse Circus Tiny Tuck!
+When she’s not running a circus, Aleshia is busy with her two very own little circus performers and is the frontwoman of local original alternative rock band, Second Sun.
 Photo credit: Andrew MacLean Photography

 Ben